cyanreg/cyanrip/README.md

 CLI
 ---

 Arguments are optional.
-By default cyanrip will rip all tracks from the default CD drive, output to flac only, enables all cd-paranoia error checking and performs a musicbrainz lookup.
+By default cyanrip will rip all tracks from the default CD drive, output to flac only, enables all cd-paranoia error checking and performs a MusicBrainz lookup.

 | Argument             | Description                                                                             |
 |----------------------|-----------------------------------------------------------------------------------------|